flutter/plugins/packages/video_player/video_player_android/CONTRIBUTING.md

 you that you're using an override.
-If you do this, you will need to publish pigeon before you can land the updates to this package, since the CI tests run the analysis using latest published version of pigeon, not your version or the version on master.
+If you do this, you will need to publish pigeon before you can land the updates to this package, since the CI tests run the analysis using latest published version of pigeon, not your version or the version on `main`.

 In either case, the configuration will be obtained automatically from the `pigeons/messages.dart` file (see `ConfigurePigeon` at the top of that file).